A call-graph is a relational visualization method. Blackfire profiles are

 executed piece of code.
 In Blackfire, that includes consumption in Wall-time,

-CPU time, I/O time, Memory, Network, HTTP calls and SQL queries.
+CPU time, I/O time, Memory, Network, HTTP calls, and SQL queries.
+Profiles are

-The wall time for a function call is the measure of the real time it took for
+The wall time for a function call is the measure of the real time it took to

-PHP to execute the code.
-It’s the difference between the time at which PHP
+execute the code.
+It’s the difference between the time at which the function

-entered the function and the time at which PHP left the function.
-Its is
+was entered and the time at which the function was left.
+It is the sum of